debarghya17/Tulsi/README.md

 ## 📜 License

-⚠️ This project is proprietary.
-Do not copy, distribute, or reuse any part of this codebase without written permission from Debarghya Bhowmick.
+This project is proprietary.
+Do not copy, distribute or reuse any part of this codebase without written permission from Debarghya Bhowmick.

 Made with ❤️ by Debarghya Bhowmick